 Let’s talk Munches!

-Not long ago I have published a review for a Social run by The Fox Den.
+Not long ago I have published a review for a Social run by The Fox Den (Edit** since writing this post, I have also written some review of London-based munches).
 That Social’s format was pretty simple: an evening gathering in a park with flexible arrival/leave timings, open to everyone, so long as you registered, with about 30-40 attendees.

 But not all the munches and kinky social gatherings have the same format.
 In fact, munches can vary massively, both in size, location, type, evening’s focus, etc.